 First, draw a simple Jack-O-Lantern design that will fit onto the wooden board.

-2. Next, cut out the Jack-O-Lantern template and then draw around it on the wooden chopping board.
+2. Next, cut out the Jack-O-Lantern template and draw around it on the wooden chopping board.
 I used a white chalk pencil for this.

-Then simply press the button to turn on the lights.
+Then press the button to turn on the lights.
 The el wire I bought had three different light modes: on, slow flash and fast flash.

 The Other 2 Light-Up Pumpkin Designs